pointtonull/poke-bard/README.md

 # Cache

-Using a lookup table based on DynamoDB with TTL.
+Using a lookup table based on DynamoDB.
+This approach offers longer TTL (the limit with API Gateway's build-in one is 3600 seconds).
+Why not ElasticCache with Redis?
+Just because the winnings of having the cache in a on-memory storage are beyond the requirements of this application, and